The Perfect Day Trip from Siena

 This charming city makes a good daytrip from Siena or stop-over between Florence and Siena.
 Colle di Val d’Elsa is mostly known for its crystal glass production, but it also offers great views of Tuscany, a medieval atmosphere, nice restaurants and a beautiful Duomo.

-We went on the first Sunday of June, which turned out to be our luck, as this is the day for the monthly market and glass making show.
-Due to these other activities and because the weather was fantastic, we did not visit any of the museums... although we did see the from the outside the tower house belonging Colle's illustrious citizen, architect and sculptor Arnolfo di Cambio.
+We went on the first Sunday of June, which turned out to be lucky, as this is the day for the monthly market and glass making show.
+Due to these other activities and because the weather was fantastic, we did not visit any of the museums... although we did see the tower house which once belongied Colle's illustrious citizen, architect and sculptor Arnolfo di Cambio.

 There are a few restaurants in the historical center.
 We had lunch at Osteria Sapia at Via del Castello 14.
 The setting is perfect.
 We sat on the outdoor terrace with a great view, and plenty of space for children to play around if you happen to travel with little ones.
 There are a few dishes on the menu, around four of each course, but the dishes were good.
 Of particular note was the cheesecake available in a number of flavors.